Mixed Kebab Review: Story, Cast, Rating & Final Verdict

 The total runtime of Mixed Kebab is 98 minutes (1h 38m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.8/10, and global collection metrics, Mixed Kebab stands as a challenging project for the creators.
-It remains an essential piece of the 2012 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.8/10, and global performance metrics, Mixed Kebab is classified as a ABOVE AVERAGE.
+It remains an essential part of the 2012 cinematic calendar.

 Frequently Asked Questions